Scalable Agentic Reasoning for Designing Biologics Targeting Intrinsically Disordered Proteins: Introduction

 Our contributions are threefold.
 First, we demonstrate a multi-agent reasoning architecture designed to address the conformational complexity of IDP targets, where agents must reason about ensemble properties rather than a single structure.
 Second, we present a scalable tournament framework that enables efficient parallel hypothesis generation and evaluation, addressing the computational intensity of IDP biologics design.
-Third, we validate our approach through case studies on two model IDP systems, including (1) house dust mite allergen Der f 21 and (2) Nicotinamide mononucleotide adenylyltransferase 2 (NMNAT-2) showing that our agentic reasoning framework can identify stabilizing mutations matching literature-validated strategies while effectively utilizing distributed supercomputing resources.
+Third, we validate our approach through case studies on two model \del{IDP systems, including (1) house dust mite allergen Der f 21 and (2) Nicotinamide mononucleotide adenylyltransferase 2 (NMNAT-2) showing that our agentic reasoning framework can identify} systems of increasing disorder: (1) house dust mite allergen Der f 21, a structured protein used to benchmark our framework, and (2) Nicotinamide mononucleotide adenylyltransferase 2 (NMNAT2), a protein containing significant disordered regions, for which our agentic reasoning framework designs binders targeting both ordered and disordered domains while identifying stabilizing mutations matching literature-validated strategies while effectively utilizing distributed supercomputing resources.
 This work establishes a foundation for autonomous discovery of IDP-targeting therapeutics on emerging exascale platforms, advancing both the scientific understanding of these challenging targets and the computational methods required to drug them effectively.
+The StructBioReasoner workflow, including all source code, prompt templates, and configuration files, is publicly available at \url{https://github.com/IDeA-ANL-ORNL/StructBioReasoner/}